MikeiLL/tracklist/README.md

 ## AWSCLI

-Their docs don't work on Debian see [these](https://wiki.debian.org/Amazon/EC2/HowTo/awscli)
+Their docs don't work on Debian see [these](https://wiki.debian.org/Amazon/EC2/HowTo/awscli), also not the aws cli seems to be installed by default.